answerdash/answerdash-ios-sdk-binary/README.md

 #### Framework Installation

-If you wish to install AnswerDashSDK directly into your application via the binary framework, [Download `AnswerDashSDK.framework`](https://repo.answerdash.com/releases/com/answerdash/ios/) and add it to your application:
+If you wish to install AnswerDashSDK directly into your application via the binary framework, [download the latest `AnswerDashSDK.tgz`](https://repo.answerdash.com/releases/com/answerdash/ios/), extract `AnswerDashSDK.framework` and add it to your application with the following steps:

 1. Drag and drop the framework onto your project, instructing Xcode to copy items into your destination group's folder.
 2. In your project settings, make sure `AnswerDashSDK.framework` is added to both 'Linked Frameworks and Libraries' and 'Embedded Binaries'.